 God uses this verse to encourage us to focus our efforts on our faith and spiritual worship.

-HERE’S WHY: When we follow God’s request, our self-care is a part of the equation, which helps us make our self-care one of our priorities.
+HERE’S WHY: When we follow God’s request, our self-care is a part of the equation, which helps us make self-care one of our priorities.

 So, even when you feel like you have no time to take care of yourself, you feel a gentle nudge that keeps your DESIRE for self-care front and center.
 Often this desire can serve as motivation to make good choices.

 2 If You Have No Time to Take Care of Yourself – Turn to Your Calendar or Planner for Help

 This might sound strange but if you’re someone who fills up your planner or calendar, schedule some time to take care of yourself.

 Then keep your self-care appointment.

 And before you cancel on yourself, ask if you’re going to cancel anything else on your schedule.
-If you say no, I want to stop you right there and ask you to consider why you’re putting all other appointments, tasks, and activities ahead of your time?
+If you say no, I want to stop you and ask you to consider why you’re putting all other appointments, tasks, and activities ahead of your time.

 Seriously, check it.